 While you enjoy the fiddles, banjos and cloggers at Shindig on the Green, you also can enjoy local food from Okie Dokies Smokehouse and The Hop Ice Cream Café.

 The Folk Heritage Committee puts on Shindig on the Green and its sister event, the Mountain Dance and Folk Festival, to support the preservation of traditional music, dance and storytelling heritage of the Southern Appalachian Mountains.

-Shindig began more than 50 years ago as an unorganized “after party” of sorts that would follow the Mountain Dance and Folk Festival Festival – which, in 2018 will mark its 91st year – is the longest running festival of its kind in the nation.
+Shindig began more than 50 years ago as an unorganized “after party” of sorts that would follow the Mountain Dance and Folk Festival Festival – which, is in its ninth decade – is the longest running festival of its kind in the nation.
 The Mountain Dance and Folk Festival differs from Shindig on the Green in that it is a more formal event in a concert setting that occurs during consecutive days in August each year.

 Parking: Parking is available at marked and metered spaces throughout downtown Asheville (free after 6 p.m.).
 There are also several city parking garages throughout the downtown area that are within walking distance.

 Pet Policy: Pets are not allowed at Pack Square Park during Shindig on the Green.
 Please leave your pets at home unless the pet is a registered service animal.